Insights

 Posted in: Case Feed

-What power do the police have to test my eyesight?
 You might have noticed the press writing a lot about police forces undertaking random checks on motorists and revoking licences at the roadside.
 We thought it might be helpful to have a look at this and provide some accurate information.
-What exactly are the police […]
+What power do the police have to conduct a Roadside Eyesight Test?
+If you are […]

 Posted in: Legal Guidance